brikis98/yevgeniy-brikman-homepage/_posts/2021-12-07-the-charm-school.md

 ## The not so good

 - Most of the characters feel like flat stereotypes rather than full, 3-dimensional human beings.
-The men are all super solders, super spies, super heroes, or super villains; the women are all beautiful and little more than trophies to sleep with and fight for.
+The men are all super solders, super spies, superheroes, or super villains; the women are all beautiful and little more than trophies to sleep with and fight for.

 - Some of the speeches on Communism vs Democracy and the Soviet Union vs the USA are a bit silly.